nimaid/LPHK/README.md

 * Go to `Layout > Save layout as...` to save your current layout for future use, colors and all.
 * Go to `Layout > Load layout...` to load an existing layout.
 Examples are in `user_layouts/examples/`.

-#### The whole GUI is still rough around the edges, so don't be too supprised if something breaks.
+#### The whole GUI is still rough around the edges, so don't be too surprised if something breaks.
 If it does, kindly open a detailed issue on GitHub so I can fix the error. :) And don't feel shy making feature requests, either!

 ## What is LPHKscript?
 LPHKscript is a simple macro scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.